sst/guide/_chapters/create-an-s3-bucket-in-sst.md

 ---
 layout: post
-title: Create an S3 bucket in SST
+title: Create an S3 Bucket in SST
 date: 2021-07-17 00:00:00
 lang: en
-description: In this chapter we'll be using AWS CDK to configure a S3 bucket for our Serverless app using the s3.Bucket construct.
-We'll also be using the Serverless Stack Toolkit (SST) to make sure that we can deploy it alongside our Serverless Framework services.
+description: In this chapter we'll be using a higher-level CDK construct to create an S3 bucket in our SST app.
 redirect_from: /chapters/configure-s3-in-cdk.html
 ref: create-an-s3-bucket-in-sst
 comments_id:
 ---

-Just like the previous chapter, we are going to be using [AWS CDK]({% link _chapters/what-is-aws-cdk.md %}) creating an S3 bucket.
+Just like [the previous chapter]({% link _chapters/create-a-dynamodb-table-in-sst.md %}), we are going to be using [AWS CDK]({% link _chapters/what-is-aws-cdk.md %}) in our SST app to create an S3 bucket.

-We'll be adding to the `StorageStack` that we created in the last chapter.
+We'll be adding to the `StorageStack` that we created.

-### Add to the stack
+### Add to the Stack

 {%change%} Add the following above the `sst.Table` definition in `lib/StorageStack.js`.